ColinTr/TabularNCD/README.md

 **Note:** The ranges of values explored in the hyper-parameters Bayesian search are found at the end of this document.

 -----
-## Note : Virtualenv creation and packages installation
+## Virtualenv creation and packages installation
 This project was written using **python 3.7.9**.
 The libraries are described in requirements.txt.

 It is recommended to create a virtual environment with *virtualenv* to install the exact versions of the packages used in this project.